foss-for-synopsys-dwc-arc-processors/toolchain/doc/other/dejagnu.rst

 Toolchain repository an example ``run.sh`` file that does some of those
 actions: ``toolchain/dejagnu/example_run.sh``.
-Note that example file is not intended to run as-is - it should be modifed for particular purpose.
+Note that example file is not intended to run as-is - it should be modified for particular purpose.

 Baremetal boards that run tests in the development systems, like arc-openocd.exp require a valid ``memory.x`` file in the current working